Juan del Águila: Expedition to Ireland

-On September 2, 1601 33 ships sailed from Lisbon to Ireland.
+On 2 September 1601 33 ships sailed from Lisbon to Ireland.
 In total 4,432 men of the Juan del Águila and Francisco de Toledo Tercios.
 Del Águila held the supreme command of the expedition as its General Maestre de campo.
-The aim was to take the port of Cork, key southern port of the island and perfect for a landing.
+The aim was to take the port of Cork, key southern port of the country and perfect place for a landing.

 A strong gale dispersed the fleet near the island of Ouessant.
-The admiral, Diego Brochero, managed to reach Kinsale on October 1 with the greater part of the vessels.
+The admiral, Diego Brochero, managed to reach Kinsale on 1 October with the greater part of the vessels.
 Thus, most men were able to land on Irish soil, but eight or nine ships under Pedro de Zubiaur, along with 650 soldiers and most of the provisions, returned to Galicia.

 As soon as they landed, the fleet returned to Spain in search of reinforcements.
 Juan del Águila stayed with 3,000 men isolated in Kinsale.
 Allied troops were far from the town and so they could only get 900 poorly armed rookies.
 He decided to fortify the camp and wait for reinforcements.
 At the entrance of the bay he had built two forts: Castle Park and Ringcurran.

-An English army of 10,000 infantry, 600 horsemen and several cannons under the command of Charles Blount, VIII Baron of Mountjoy soon came.
-Additionally, a small fleet blockaded the harbour.
+An English army of 10,000 infantry, 600 horsemen and several cannons under the command of Charles Blount, 5th Baron Mountjoy soon came.
+Additionally, a small English fleet blockaded the harbour.

 In November, Mountjoy ordered an attack on Kinsale.
-The British took the Ringcurran fort, but were ejected.
+The English took the Ringcurran fort, but were repulsed.
 Soon after, Juan del Águila offered to surrender, which was rejected.

-From the north of the island, Hugh O'Neill, Earl of Tyrone and Red Hugh O'Donnell, Lord of Tyrconnell headed toward Kinsale in command of 5,500 men.
-In Spain, Pedro de Zabiaur, left port on December 7 in command of ten ships with 829 soldiers and abundant provisions and ammunition.
+Seeking to rescue Juan del Águila's forces and break the siege, the anti-Tudor coalition of the Irish clans of Ulster under the leadership of Aodh Mór Ó Néill and Red Hugh O'Donnell marched across the whole length of Ireland through extremely bitter winter conditions with 5,500 men.
+In Spain, Pedro de Zabiaur, left port on 7 December in command of ten ships with 829 soldiers and abundant provisions and ammunition.
 But a new storm caused four ships to get lost.
-The rest managed to reach Castlehaven, about 48 km south of Kinsale on December 11.
+The rest managed to reach Castlehaven, about 48 km south of Kinsale on 11 December.
 The nobles of the area swore allegiance to the King of Spain (then Philip III) and provided 550 infantry and a company of cavalry.
 In addition, the castles of Dunboy (near Castletownbere) and Donneshed (near Baltimore) were given to the Spanish forces.

 Blount, alerted to the presence of the new Spanish force in Ireland, sent a fleet of seven ships under Admiral Richard Leveson to Castlehaven to neutralise the Spanish fleet to tighten the blockade.
-On December 16, after five hours of fighting, the English were able to sink the galleon Maria Francisca, captured a merchant and forced the Spanish to scuttle the rest of their ships despite the presence of a battery of five guns.
+On 16 December, after five hours of fighting, the English were able to sink the Spanish galleon Maria Francisca, capturing a merchantman and forced the Spanish to scuttle the rest of their ships despite the presence of a battery of five guns.
 The English having achieved success managed to withdraw under fire but lost no ships.